-Smaller lots are generally closer to the centre of the township and range between 800 -1500 sgm.
+Smaller lots are generally closer to the centre of the township and range between 800 - 1500 sqm.
 These sites usually have less spacing available, leading to more constraints for vegetation.
 Larger lot sites (5,900 - 20,000 sqm and larger) are typically located at the edges or outside of the township.
-These larger sites present opportunities for strategic redevelopment, such as the site near the southern boundary on Boundary Street, behind the rail station, which may be feasible for redevelopment, expanding the township boundary and providing more opportunities.
+These larger sites present opportunities for strategic redevelopment.
 There is a feasible potential for the centre's population to grow to 930 by 2041, which would increase the demand for housing by approximately 150 dwellings by 2041 (SGS, 2022).
 According to the SGS assessment, Clunes has enough capacity to meet the growing housing demand.
 Clunes' strategic location, connected to Ballarat and Maryborough, further supports the potential for residential growth.
 However, challenges emerge as rents in Clunes are on the rise, with a notable 20% decline in rental listings in June 2021 (reference).
 Housing affordability and availability of diverse housing stock are key issues in the future planning for Clunes.
 Commercial floorspace demand in Clunes until 2041 will comprise 11,000 square metres in health and education, primarily for health services catering to an ageing population.

 According to the SGS report, there is a need for 6,700 sqm of commercial floor space by 2041 in categories such as population services, knowledge services, health, and education.
-Clunes theoretically has the capacity to meet this demand and there is currently some shop vacancy in the town.
+Clunes theoretically has the capacity to meet this demand and there is currently some shop vacancy in the town to provide for the modern needs of many businesses less encumbered floor space is required.
+A small area of additional commercially zoned land will be identified to provide for these needs either side of Bailey Street.